Home » Tanzania Private Safari » Tanzania Birding Safari

 Tanzania is one of the finest bird-watching destinations in Africa, with 1140 species including 200 migrants and 74 marine birds present.
 Tanzanian birding safaris are best in the rains for migrants and residents in breeding plumage.
 The preeminent birding locations include Arusha National Park, with 400 birds in a diversity of habitats contained in a small area.
 You may observe on a white-faced whistling duck, with its whistling three-note lament, or a dusky flycatcher.
 Tawny eagles and buzzards hover above Ngurdoto Crater, whilst the Momella Lakes is the place for water birds and waders.
 Lake Manyara National Park offers pink flamingos, pelicans, storks, cormorants, hornbills, and many more with over 400 recorded species.
 Greater and lesser flamingos are also found in Ngorongoro Crater and millions mass on their breeding ground at Lake Natron.
 Tarangire’s swamps are home to over 550 species, with weighty kori bustards, ostriches, secretary bird’s and helmeted guinea fowls on the drier plains, where weavers and lovebirds are also common.
 A Serengeti 500 birding species safari reveals endemic Fischer’s lovebird, a bright-hued small parrot also found in Ngorongoro Conservation Area, grey crowned crane, and the brown snake eagle.
 Buff-crested bustards and spike-heeled larks nest on the plains below Mount Kilimanjaro, best known for Abbot’s starlings with white bellies and purple capes, alpine hill chats, and scarlet-tufted malachite sun birds, whilst lammergeyer haunt its upper slopes.
 A bird-watching trip to the southern parks with Kiwoito Africa Safaris overlaps the ranges of both southern and eastern species.
 With over 440 recorded listings for the vast Selous Game Reserve, the Rufiji and the Great Ruaha Rivers provides ideal habitats for mangrove kingfishers, yellow-billed stork, malachite kingfishers, African skimmers, and palm-nut vultures.

 A Twitchers paradise, Ruaha National Park holds 570 species, including the yellow-collared sunbird, giant kingfisher, and ashy starling.
 Katavi also has a large population of waterfowl in the wet season.
 Zanzibar protects 268 species, including great frigate bird, African paradise flycatcher, forest batis, buff-spotted flufftail, and stunning Fischer’s turaco with iridescent blue cap and wings.
 An African birding holiday among the river inlets and mangroves of Saadani finds many migratory waders amongst their 400 species.
 The Eastern Arc Mountains are important with 30 short-range endemic species.
 Kitulo Plateau National Park is the place to spot the blue swallow and Denham’s bustard while Mkomazi Game Reserve shelters Friedmann’s lark and Shelley’s starling.
 The Udzungwa Mountain forests protect Udzungwa partridge, olive-flanked robin-chat, white-chested alethe, and Sharpe’s akalat.
 The Uluguru Mountains contain Love Ridge’s sunbird and the Uluguru bush-shrike.
 While the Usambara Mountains are not well-studied, a forest birding-watching tour will find globally threatened Usambara eagles, Sokoke and scops owls, long-billed tailor birds, and Usambara weavers, while Lindi coastal forests contain Livingstone’s flycatcher and southern banded snake eagles.
-Kiwoito Africa Safaris a Tanzanian avian vacation to visit the most likely feathered habitats with a trained spotter and guide to assist you to add many amazing checkmarks, birding photos, and videos to your visual checklist.
+Kiwoito Africa Safaris a Tanzanian avian vacation to visit the most likely feathered habitats with a trained spotter and guide to assist you to add many amazing checkmarks, birding photos, and videos to your visual checklist

 Yellow necked spurfowl